Using Velocity to compare 3 Teams

 Hmm.
 That raises many questions about how to review performance and how to adjust compensation over time.
 A VERY difficult subject.

-My first observation would be that compensation should be closely tied to the most important outcome you want.
+My first observation would be that compensation should be used, of you can, to optimize the most important outcome you want.
 In my opinion, that outcome is often better described as business value delivered to the customer.
 Yes, productivity is a factor, but only one.
 (Velocity is supposed to show improved productivity.)

 But I offer this quote (a bit simplistic): “It is more important to deliver the right thing, rather than the wrong thing fast.”